D’Shawn Schwartz, George Mason pull off upset of No. 20 Maryland

 Another halftime deficit

 The Terps trailed at intermission, 32-31, marking the third straight tame they trailed at halftime.
 They also trailed against Vermont (36-32) and George Washington (30-29).
+In the locker room, Turgeon told his players that this could be similar to the Vermont game, when his players locked in on defense to seal the win.

-Devon Cooper extended the Patriots’ lead with a three-pointer early in the second half, and it grew to 10 points at the 13:04 mark when Schwartz capped a 9-0 run with a jumper in the paint to make it 48-38.
+But instead, Devon Cooper extended the Patriots’ lead with a three-pointer early in the second half, and it grew to 10 points at the 13:04 mark when Schwartz capped a 9-0 run with a jumper in the paint to make it 48-38.

-With his team struggling on both ends of the floor, Turgeon had to call a timeout.
+“We’re trying to figure it out," Turgeon said.
+"We’re nowhere near figuring this thing out yet.”

 Graham returns